-Over the past five years, Brantford Power was found to be compliant with Ontario Regulation 22/04 (Electrical Distribution Safety).
+Over the past six years, Brantford Power was found to be compliant with Ontario Regulation 22/04 (Electrical Distribution Safety).
 This was achieved through a strong commitment to safety, and adherence to company procedures and policies.
 Ontario Regulation 22/04 Electrical Distribution Safety establishes objective-based electrical safety requirements for the design, construction and maintenance of electrical distribution systems owned by licensed distributors.
 Specifically, the regulation requires the approval of equipment, plans, specifications and inspection of construction before they are put into service.

-• Component C - Serious Electrical Incident Index
+Component C - Serious Electrical Incident Index

-Over the past five years, Brantford Power has recorded zero serious electrical incidents.
+For the past six years, Brantford Power has recorded zero serious electrical incidents.
 Brantford Power owns and maintains over 500 km of high voltage distribution feeders in the City of Brantford.
-Brantford Power runs an annual powerline safety seminar directed at the local construction industry employers that are indirectly working around electricity at their job sites.
+Brantford Power actively promotes public safety through a number of channels including the company's website, its social media account, an ongoing partnership with the Children's Safety Village of Brant and at community safety events.
+Brantford Power also hosts an annual powerline safety seminar for local contractors, businesses and first responders.